formkit/docs-content/essentials/configuration.md

 label: 'Nuxt module'
 type: 'tip'
 ---
-The `@formkit/nuxt` module with `autoLoad: true` enabled automatically wraps your components that use FormKit in a `<FormKitProvider>` component.
+The `@formkit/nuxt` module with `autoImport: true` enabled automatically wraps your components that use FormKit in a `<FormKitProvider>` component.
 This keeps formkit from being included in your entry bundle.
 ::

 ## What is node config?